 - Three groups

 A tumor infiltrating the breast tissue can deform, shorten, and retract the Cooper ligaments and lead to dimpling of the skin.
 Tumorous infiltration and blockage of the lymphatics manifest as lymphedema and thickening of the skin, which is known as peau d'orange because of the resemblance to orange peel.
-Retraction of the nipple can be a sign of a tumor within the ducts (Paget disease).
+Retraction of the nipple can be a sign of a tumor within the ducts (Paget disease of the breast).

 Carcinomas of the breast metastasize early on through the lymph pathways.
 As most carcinomas of the breast develop in the upper lateral quadrant, lymph node metastases often occur in the axilla of the same side.